igred8/accel_phys_sims/README_pysdds.md

 The Python SDDS binaries aim to translate the SDDS toolkit into a pythonic mudule.

 !!!
-At the time of writing (2020.01.22) only Python 3.6 is supported.
-Higher versions are not yet supported.
-Make sure your python env is 3.6 or matching the .msi file you downloaded. !!!
+At the time of writing (2020.11.19) Python 3.8 is supported. !!!

-1. The python library can be downloaded here: [SDDS Python3.6.msi](https://www.aps.anl.gov/Accelerator-Operations-Physics/Software#Python%20SDDS%20Binaries)
+1. The python library can be downloaded here: [SDDS Python3.8.msi](https://www.aps.anl.gov/Accelerator-Operations-Physics/Software)
 2. Run the `.msi` file and install.
    1. This will make a directory (default is `c:\Pythonxx\`) that will contain the following: